Mobile Menu

 Side-effects of eating black-eyed peas

 So, when you start eating more black eye peas, keep in mind that you may want to start with small amounts and work your way up.
-Suddenly increasing your fiber intake can cause some bloating, gas, or more frequent bowel movements.
+Unless you're already used to having several servings of fiber per day.

-The insoluble fiber in black eye peas absorbs water, causing stools to swell, which in turn can put pressure on the intestines to expel faster.
-A good thing for your health, but it can be uncomfortable if you’re not used to eating much fiber.
+The insoluble fiber in black eyed peas absorbs water, causing stools to swell, which in turn can put pressure on the intestines to expel faster.
+A good thing for your health, but it can be uncomfortable if you're not used to eating much fiber.

 One helpful idea is to be active after eating black eye peas.
 Taking a walk after you eat can help with any discomfort from increasing your fiber intake.

-Ingredient swaps
+Ingredient substitutions

 If you follow a gluten-free lifestyle, feel free to use a flour blend that works with your diet.
 I have made these using a combination of coconut and pecan flour with good results.
 When subbing out other flours for wheat, add less than the full amount and add more until you reach a good consistency.
 The mixture should not be thick enough to roll into a ball but not so runny you can pour it either.